Vyral/base-template/_posts/2022-04-08-what-will-happen-with-inflation.md

 {% include pullquote.html %}

 **2\.
-Prices could decrease dramatically.** If this were to happen, which isn’t likely, banks have learned from the pandemic and 2008, and they are willing to work with buyers and homeowners with late payments, losing jobs, etc.
+Prices could decrease dramatically.** If this were to happen, which isn’t likely, banks have learned from the pandemic and the 2008 recession, and they are willing to work with buyers and homeowners with late payments, lost jobs, etc.

 **3\.
 Continued drastic price increases.** We hope we don't see this.
 In North Carolina, we saw 21% gains in home values last year.